CEO & Founder

 Jesse Shamon is a writer and artist with Bachelor’s from Tulane University in English and Studio Art.
 Jesse loves strawberry frosted donuts, her local library, and the rule of threes.

-Jessica is a writer from from Baltimore, MD who writes short stories and articles about social issues affecting people of color residing in metropolitan areas.
+Jessica is a writer from Baltimore, MD who writes short stories and articles about social issues affecting people of color residing in metropolitan areas.
 She is passionate about connecting with other survivors of mental illness and telling their stories through an unfiltered, empathetic lens.
 She spends most of her free time shamelessly reading fantasy novels and watching tiny house builds on YouTube.

 Julia Metraux is a full time university student at The New School, and a dog person.
 She writes primarily about mental health, social justice, dogs, and finding her identity.
 When not panicking about the current state of the world, Julia enjoys eating bread and re-reading the Harry Potter book series.